Honor Judith Rosenbaum's leadership on her 10th anniversary as JWA’s CEO by making a donation!

 Starting in 1991, Goldstein headed Kolel: The Adult Centre for Liberal Jewish Learning in Toronto, an institute in the tradition of the inter-war Lehrhaus in Germany, offering Jewish studies to adults in classes, lectures, retreats, and in-depth seminars.
 It is the first such institution under liberal Jewish auspices in Canada and one of only a handful in North America.
 Housed in its own building and serving an increasing number of singles and unaffiliated Jews as well as established members of the community, Kolel has become a significant and singular presence on the Jewish educational scene of Toronto.

-In addition to her work at Kolel, Rabbi Goldstein lectures on campuses and to Jewish and Christian groups across North America and in Great Britain and appears frequently on radio and television.
+In addition to her work at Kolel, Rabbi Goldstein lectured on campuses and to Jewish and Christian groups across North America and in Great Britain and appeared frequently on radio and television.
 Her articles have appeared in Sh’ma, Lilith, Grail, The Journal of Canadian Women’s Studies, The Journal of Reform Judaism, and other periodicals.
 Her first book, ReVisions: Seeing Torah she-bi-khetav: Lit. "the written Torah."
 The Bible; the Pentateuch; Tanakh (the Pentateuch, Prophets and Hagiographia)Torah Through a Feminist Lens (Toronto and Woodstock, VT, 1998), won the Canadian National Jewish Book Award in 1998; her 2000 Women’s Torah Commentary, which wove together insights from dozens of women scholars, has left an indelible mark on Jewish thought; and her book New Jewish Feminism: Probing the Past, Forging the Future was a finalist for the National Jewish Book Award in 2008.

 Service Work

 Goldstein served on the Canadian national board of Mazon: A Jewish Response to Hunger and on the Editorial Advisory Board of the Canadian Jewish News.
 She was the first woman to be elected president of the interdenominational Toronto Board of Rabbis and the past chair of the Reform Rabbis of Greater Toronto.
 In 1996, the YWCA of Metropolitan Toronto presented her with the Woman of Distinction Award for excellence in the field of education.
-As of 2022, Goldstein served as an Advisory Board member for Access Education, an organization working to build schools in Guatemala, as well as a volunteer rabbi for Adat Israel, a Reform Jewish community in Guatemala City.
+Goldstein also served as an Advisory Board member for Access Education, an organization working to build schools in Guatemala, as well as a volunteer rabbi for Adat Israel, a Reform Jewish community in Guatemala City.

 Goldstein stepped down from her responsibilities with Kolel in 2011 to found and serve as rabbi of the inclusive City Shul in Toronto.
+She retired in June 2024 and now serves as Rabbi Emerita.

 Selected Works by Elyse Goldstein